Frequently Asked Questions for the JTAA Lacrosse 2022 Spring Rec Season

 Goalies – Last line of defense committed to preventing the ball from entering the goal.
 (1)

-6U boys is with 5 players and a Shot Blocker instead of a goalie.
+6U boys is played with 5 players and a Shot Blocker instead of a goalie.
 6U girls is with 4 players and a Shot Blocker instead of a goalie.
 8U boys is a goalie league in 2022.

 ANSWER: For youth lacrosse, please visit http://www.uslacrosse.org/rules for up to date information on the rules of the game at the youth level.
-Each season your head coach will be provided with any new rules for the year and/or any additional rules that have been adopted by our league.
+Each season your head coach will be provided with any new rules for the year and any additional/adjusted rules that have been adopted by our JTAA Lacrosse league.